SABGla/SABGla.github.io/README.md

 - populate projects completed before 2013
 - Paddy: add project
-- There's some weird characters in some of the publications ( e.g. â€“ CHI â€™ ) which could be fixed -
+- There's some weird characters in some of the publications ( e.g. â€“ CHI â€™ ) which could be fixed
+- Fix the dead links at the bottom of the people page (past members links) -